han-517/EnvManager/README.md

 # Show the details of the "project1" preset
 emanager show project1
+# Tab completion works: emanager show <TAB> to see all available presets

 # Add or update a variable in the "project1" preset
 emanager add project1 DEBUG=true

 # Remove the "project1" preset
 emanager remove project1
+# Tab completion works: emanager remove <TAB> to see all available presets
 ```

 ### 4. Manage Configuration Files